primetime43/Ratings-To-Plex-Ratings/README.md

 3. **Select a library**: Select the library to retrieve and update the ratings for this library.

-4. **Select a CSV file**: You can choose a CSV file exported from IMDb containing your movie ratings.
+4. **Select a CSV file**: You can choose a CSV file exported from IMDb/Letterboxd containing your movie ratings.
 The application reads the file and prepares to update the ratings on your Plex server.

 5. **Update Plex Movie Ratings**: Clicking this button starts the process of updating the movie ratings on the Plex server.
 The application logs all the operations it performs, which includes connecting to the server, finding the movies, and updating the ratings.